-Put the rice, beans, beetroot, mushrooms and garlic in a food processor and pulse until all are combined and broken up but still in slight chunks - you don't want to puree.
+- Put the rice, beans, beetroot, mushrooms, garlic, oats and egg if using in a food processor and pulse until all are combined and broken up but still in slight chunks - you don't want to puree.

-Mix in the egg and oats then divide the mixture into four or five and form each into a flattened ball.
-Lay the burgers on a tray or in a box and refrigerate for ideally 1-2hours.
+- Divide the mixture into four and form each into a flattened ball.
+Lay the burgers on a tray or in a box and refrigerate for ideally 1-2 hours.